xhulianomalaj/Slot-Test/README.md

 ## Key Features

-- Responsive design that works on desktop and mobile
 - Audio controls for music and sound effects
 - Comprehensive info panel with rules and payline patterns
 - Real-time win detection and payout calculations